Today we cover the final level in the “Other People” Mental Toughness approach:

 Perhaps the most powerful and emotional approach is to drive yourself through the peaks and valleys of adversity in someone’s honor.

-Dedicating your race to a cause, writing names your clothing or skin, wearing a photo of a loved one, kissing your wedding band, or just focusingall of your thoughts on someone — all of these are great tools that enable you to tap into an awesome level of mental strength, which will in turn yield increased physical strength and endurance.
+Dedicating your race to a cause, writing names your clothing or skin, wearing a photo of a loved one, kissing your wedding band, or just focusingall of your thoughts on someone — all of these are great tools that enable you to tap into an awesome level of Mental Toughness strength, which will in turn yield increased physical strength and endurance.

 While it helps to plan some of these in advance, especially for ultra marathons and stage races, you may also rely on this tool spontaneously during a race.
 Perhaps you encounter a struggling runner or know that your friend who is also racing is dealing with a rough moment in the race.
 Dedicate the next climb or the run up to the next checkpoint to them.